olliekrk/Elevators/README.md

 **Disadvantages of this approach**:
 - The algorithm is much more complex and not so simple to understand
-- Requests from recently passed floors may have to wait for one or two direction changes to be served
+- Requests from recently passed floors may have to wait for up to two direction changes occurs to be served
-- Requests from floors more distant from elevators may have to wait longer than average
+- Requests from floors more distant from elevators may have to wait longer than average awaiting time
+- The order of requests is not maintained
+- More advanced operations on enqueued elements need to be performed

 #### 3. Case when the SchedulerScanner is better than SchedulerFCFS